FabricExile/LeapMotion/README.md

 ===========
 A KL extension for the Leap Motion controller

-LeapMotion allows you to read the input information, such as sticks and buttons, from the LeapMotion controller.
+LeapMotion allows you to gather the input information, such as tracked fingers and gestures, from the Leap Motion device.

 extension status
 ================